Most skin cancers are brought to a doctor’s attention because of signs or symptoms a person is having.

 All skin biopsy samples are sent to a lab, where they are looked at with a microscope by a doctor called a pathologist.
 Often, the samples are sent to a dermatopathologist, a doctor who has special training in looking at skin samples.

-It’s rare for basal or squamous cell cancer to spread beyond the skin, but if it does it usually goes first to nearby lymph nodes, which are bean-sized collections of immune cells.
+It isn't common for a basal or squamous cell cancer to spread beyond the skin, but if it does it usually goes first to nearby lymph nodes, which are bean-sized collections of immune cells.
 If your doctor feels lymph nodes under the skin near the tumor that are too large or too firm, a lymph node biopsy may be done to find out if cancer has spread to them.

-For a fine needle aspiration (FNA) biopsy, the doctor uses a syringe with a thin, hollow needle to remove very small fragments of the lymph node.
+For an FNA biopsy, the doctor uses a syringe with a thin, hollow needle to remove very small fragments of the lymph node.
 The needle is smaller than the needle used for a blood test.
 A local anesthetic is sometimes used to numb the area first.
 This test rarely causes much discomfort and does not leave a scar.

 FNA biopsies are not as invasive as some other types of biopsies, but they may not always provide a large enough sample to find cancer cells.